Triple oppression: Black women and Intersectionality

 Black women experience triple oppression on a wide scale level, multiple scholars argue.
 Scholar Rajendra Chapagain in work titled " African American women, racism and triple oppression' discusses this, stating "to be Black and female is to suffer from triple oppression".
 Chapagain refers to sexism racism and classism.

-The theory of intersectionality suggests that different aspects of a persons network and society puts them at either an advantage or disadvantage.
+The theory of intersectionality suggests that different aspects of a person's network and society puts them at either an advantage or disadvantage.
 It is able to explain many of the implications of various forms of oppression - including colonialism and slavery - on Black women in different facets of life.
 They experience oppression that are able to intersect, amplifying their impact.
-Coined by Kimberle Crenshaw, its systematic nature is what many argue is the cause of such widespread misrepresentation.
+Coined by Kimberlé Crenshaw in 1989, its systematic nature is what many argue is the cause of such widespread misrepresentation.
 Her work on Intersectionality and Intersectional feminism discusses these overlapping systems.
 Research by Ntombenhle Torkington entitled 'Black migrant women and health' discusses how these forms have been able to infiltrate into the sector of health for Black women, noting how the correlation between oppression and treatment does exists.
 It also shows how because of it, they are at a clear disadvantage health wise.